The modern neoliberal state nurtures the spread of COVID-19

 But it is also reasonable to expect the increasingly Republicanized Canadian right, including its (ironically, given who is most vulnerable to COVID-19) elderly base, will respond exactly the same way as do loyal Fox News believers south of the Medicine Line.

-It is increasingly evident that whatever you say about the difficulty of fighting a new and aggressive disease like COVID-19, effective public health policy and neoliberal economic doctrine are incompatible.
+It is increasingly evident that whatever you say about the difficulty of fighting a new and aggressive disease like COVID-19, effective public-health policy and neoliberal economic doctrine are incompatible.
 You can have one.
 You can have the other.
 You can't have both.

-Alberta is coasting toward a crisis with a medical system under sustained attack by the United Conservative Party Government of Premier Jason Kenney.
+Alberta is coasting toward a crisis with a medical system under sustained attack by the United Conservative Party government of Premier Jason Kenney.
 It seems to be functioning well now, having just come through four atypical years during which the NDP government of Rachel Notley didn't try to undermine it at every turn.

 But despite the reassuring presence of Dr. Deena Hinshaw, Alberta's chief medical officer of health and the public face of the fight against the coronavirus, the Kenney government's ideologically motivated efforts to privatize broad swathes of health care, its fights with physicians, nurses and other health workers, and its politicized defunding of other essential health services all continue to percolate behind the scenes.